-- Safely remove the card from the computer
+- Safely remove the SD card from the computer.

-- Avoid filling up of the card completely
+- Avoid filling up of the microSD card completely.

-- Switch the camera off before ejecting the card
+- Switch the camera off before ejecting the SD memory card.

-- Avoid exposing the card to extreme temperatures
+- Avoid exposing an SD flash card to extreme temperatures.

 Deleted data should be done on a computer rather than on the camera.
 The fewer times the card’s information is accessed and deleted, the longer its life.
 Therefore, it’s better to copy all the images to a computer and then erase them in bulk rather than deleting them individually from the camera.
 When removing all images from a card, format it completely.

 Handling SD cards carefully goes without saying.
 They should be kept dry and clean.
 Keep cards out of direct sunlight for extended periods of time.
 The card shouldn’t be bent, dropped, or punctured.

 In the event an SD card or Micro SD card begins showing an error message, immediately stop using it to avoid further damage.
 Using a card after it starts showing signs of damage can result in a loss of all the information on the card.